sourcegraph/about/blogposts/2021/how-we-built-batch-changes.md

 we wrote in September and October 2019 to rebuild the functionality of the prototype from scratch.

 What made us do it though?
-We came to the conclusion that building the product from the ground up, fully understanding and owning the code is more important to the long-term success of the project and the team than merging a prototype to get something out there as fast as possible.
-From my perspective now this was one of the key decisions that, to this day, helped us avoid accumulating large amounts of technical debt, even though we were constantly shipping new things.
+We came to the conclusion that building the product from the ground up, thereby fully understanding and owning the code is more important to the long-term success of the project and the team than merging a prototype to get something out there as fast as possible.
+From my perspective now this was one of the key decisions that helped us avoid accumulating large amounts of technical debt, even though we've constantly shipped new things.

 Only a few months later, though, we were stuck.
 We realised that what we had built and shipped as an alpha to customers just didn't work on a conceptual level.
-In that version, batch changes (called _campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories, which was cool from a technical standpoint but it felt clunky and slow, and adding a new type of campaign (to produce a new type of change) required us to add new code.
+In that version, batch changes (called _campaigns_ at the time) were executed on the Sourcegraph instance to produce changes in repositories, which was cool from a technical standpoint but it felt clunky and slow, and extending which types of change could be made required us to add new code.
 "Meh" is a good word to use here.

 So at this point we had thrown the prototype away, built the product from scratch and had to realise that, well, _this isn't it_.
 So what did we do?